 The Operating Framework will set out the regulatory tools that Ofcom will use to hold the BBC to account.
 There will be separate consultations on the finer details of our role over the coming, which fall into the following broad categories:

 1. Content standards

-standards on BBC broadcasting and on-demand programme services including, for the first time, for the accuracy and impartiality of BBC news and current affairs programmes.
-Ofcom will be updating the rules in its Broadcasting Code to fulfil these new
+content standards on BBC broadcasting and on-demand programme services including, for the first time, for the accuracy and impartiality of BBC news and current affairs programmes.
+Ofcom will be updating the rules in its Broadcasting Code to

 Ofcom will also create procedures for handling complaints about BBC content standards, and for conducting our investigations and sanctions.

 Additionally, we will publish procedures explaining how audiences will be able to obtain an independent opinion from Ofcom on whether the BBC has observed relevant editorial guidelines for online material in its UK Public Services.

 Fair and effective competition is good for viewers and listeners.
 It can increase choice and stimulate investment and innovation -- ensuring the provision of a wide range of high-quality and varied programmes, and different ways to access them.

 Ofcom will assess the effect of the BBC's activities on audiences and the UK media sector, and set rules as to how the BBC should behave.

 We will also impose requirements on the BBC to avoid the relationship between its public-service activities and commercial subsidiaries distorting the market, or creating an unfair competitive advantage for the BBC's subsidiaries.

 3. Performance -- holding the BBC to account